danielharrell/Senior-Lab-manuals/README.md

 - [ ] p.
 192, note 12.
 Clarify use of Griffiths and absolute value.
 - [ ] p.
 153-54 Restore diagrams for note on single-slit diffraction etc.
 - [ ] Establish system cross-references
+- [ ] Replace other tables in Millikan